qianli10000/mtradeR/README.md

 # An example

-Below is an exmaple code for running the simulation pipeline and test JointMatch:
+Below is an exmaple code for running the simulation pipeline and test JMR.

 ```{r}
 install.packages("devtools")